geodesignhub/Sentinel-Evaluations-Generator/README.md

 **4. Post Processing**

 1. One of the first things that you can do is use `RasterSimplifier.py` file to simplify the generated evaluation maps.
-This script will take the generated files from above and simplify it.
+This script will take the generated files from above and simplify it to generate simplified copies of the file.
 2. The script generates Raster files (*.tiff) that need to be further processed since Geodesignhub accepts only Vectors (GeoJSON).
 3. The script will generate GeoJSON based on the Rasters that are reclassfied, you can do it yourself using GIS and the following steps are recommended to enable uploads to Geodesignhub:
 	- Simplify the files using r.neighbours command